Joecode22/prework-study-guide/README.md

 ## A study guide for course pre-work.

 This study guide was created for students going through the prework section.
-I includes notes on the following topics:
+It includes notes on the following topics:

 - HTML
 - CSS